jstr045329/VocalWarmup/README.md

 * Pull Requests Welcome!

 * This version uses equal temperment.
 I plan on making a version that supports perfect tuning (aka Just Intonation) but if that sounds like fun to you go for it.
+In the same vein, alternate scales (minor, modal, atonal) etc. will make you a better musician.

 * Adding Harmonics
   This version uses pure sine waves.
 If you want to add harmonics, that would be sweet.